Measuring the frequency dynamics of financial connectedness and systemic risk: Measuring connectedness in frequency domain

+System connectedness can be characterized through variance decompositions from a vector auto-regression approximating model \citep{diebold2012better,diebold2009}.
+Variance decompositions provide useful information about how much of the future uncertainty of variable $i$ is due to shocks in variable $j$.
+One can measure how the system is interconnected using aggregation of the information in variance decompositions for many variables. \cite{diebold2011network} further argue that variance decompositions are closely linked to modern network theory as well as recently proposed measures of various types of systemic risk, such as expected shortfall \citep{acharya2017measuring} and CoVaR \citep{adrian2016covar}.

-As argued by \cite{diebold2011network,diebold2012better,diebold2009}, variance decompositions can intuitively be used to measure connectedness between economic variables.
-A natural way to describe its frequency dynamics (the long-term, medium-term, or short-term connectedness) is to consider the spectral representation of variance decompositions based on frequency responses of shocks instead of impulse responses of shocks.
-The frequency domain shifts our focus from assessing shares of variances due to shocks to other variables to assessing shares of spectra due to shocks to other variables. \citet{stiassny1996spectral} introduced a first notion of spectral representation for variance decompositions, although in a restrictive setting.
-In our work, we define general spectral representation of variance decompositions, and we show how we can use it for defining the frequency dependent connectedness measures.
+A natural way to describe the frequency dynamics (the long-term, medium-term, or short-term) of the connectedness is to consider the spectral representation of variance decompositions based on frequency responses to shocks. \citet{stiassny1996spectral} introduced a first notion of spectral representation for variance decompositions, albeit in a restrictive setting.
+In our work, we define the general spectral representation of variance decompositions, and we show how we can use it to define the frequency-dependent connectedness measures.

-The spectral representations of variance decompositions can also be viewed as a more general way of measuring causality in the frequency domain. \cite{geweke1982measurement} proposes a frequency domain decomposition of the usual likelihood ratio test statistic for Granger causality, and \citet{dufour1998short,breitung2006testing,Yamada2014Some-Theoretica} provide a formal framework for testing causality on various frequencies. \cite{geweke1984measures,granger1969investigating} develop a multivariate extensions but all the analysis is done using partial cross-spectra and is therefore silent on the indirect causality chains.
+The spectral representations of variance decompositions can also be viewed as a more general way of measuring causality in the frequency domain. \cite{geweke1982measurement} proposes a frequency domain decomposition of the usual likelihood ratio test statistic for Granger causality, and \citet{dufour1998short,breitung2006testing,Yamada2014Some-Theoretica} provide a formal framework for testing causality on various frequencies. \cite{geweke1984measures,granger1969investigating} develop a multivariate extensions; however, all the analysis is done using partial cross-spectra and is therefore silent on the indirect causality chains.
 Hence, we are also motivated by this part of the econometrics literature to propose a more general framework.

-Before defining the connectedness measures in the frequency domain, we briefly discuss the notion of measuring connectedness introduced by \cite{diebold2012better} using the generalized forecast error variance decompositions (GFEVD), as we build on these ideas in the frequency domain later in the text.
+Before defining the connectedness measures in the frequency domain, we briefly discuss the method of measuring connectedness introduced by \cite{diebold2012better} using generalized forecast error variance decompositions (GFEVD), as we build on these ideas in the frequency domain later in the text.